-Soon after graduating, Michael wrote Subway, his first screenplay.
-He followed that with a prolific five-year period during which he wrote seven screenplays, four short stories, two novellas and his memoir The Burnout Chronicles.
+Soon after graduating, Michael wrote Subway, his first screenplay, an amusing lump of shit that is literally fifty percent VoiceOver.
+Seriously.
+He followed that with a prolific five-year period during which he wrote seven slightly better screenplays, four short stories, two novellas and his memoir The Burnout Chronicles.

 During this same period, he studied acting with William Esper and John Dapolito.
 As Michael polished his craft as an actor, he continued writing.
 His screenplay Inspiration Therapy was optioned by World Film Services and several other scripts were finalists in national screenplay competitions like Project Greenlight and Final Draft Big Break.

-A member of the Writers Guild of America, Michael’s teleplay Brainstorm was developed by World Film Services and shopped to various networks.
+A member of the Writers Guild of America since 2005, Michael’s teleplay Brainstorm was developed by World Film Services and unsuccessfully shopped to various networks.
 Shortly after, he was hired to write a biographical novel which would become his second book, Broken.

 As an actor, Michael is a proud member of the Screen Actors Guild and has appeared in numerous independent films and on HBO's The Deuce.
-As a member of the Actors Equity Association, he has also appeared in countless performances on New York stages.
+As a member of the Actors Equity Association, he has also appeared in countless performances on New York's many Off-off-off-Broadway stages.